Study modes: Full-time, Part-time

 By the end of this programme, you should have acquired a more sophisticated understanding of your chosen subjects, including the diverse functions of law in contemporary society, differing approaches to the subject and a greater familiarity with research materials and methods.

-The LLM in Law is an excellent way to identify and develop a legal specialism for a career in legal practice or academic research.
+The LLM in Law is an excellent way to broaden ones knowledge across a range of areas of legal specialism, gain understanding of the synergies and principles applicable across legal disciplines and identify areas of interest for a career in legal practice or academic research.

 Many recent graduates have used the programme as a platform for further study.
-Others who are professionally qualified are now working as attorneys, lawyers, legal advisers and specialists, financial analysts and tax associates for organisations including Deloitte, The Royal Bank of Scotland, the Brooklyn Supreme Court and the Supreme Court of Japan.
+Others who are professionally qualified are now working as:

 A UK 2:1 honours degree, or its international equivalent, in law.